 Light meals – a tasty remedy for lethargy

 In the cold winter months we tend to have an appetite for rich, heavy foods.
 There’s a simple explanation for this: our body needs extra energy.
 But now that the weather is warmer and the days longer, it’s important to avoid making the seasonal switch even more difficult by eating the wrong foods.
 Now’s the time to eat small portions, spread over the day to avoid your body from having to consume all the energy needed to digest a large meal.
 Ideal foods now include lots of fresh fruit and vegetables.
 Another way to tackle lethargy is to make sure that your blood sugar levels remain constant.
 Low blood sugar levels make you feel tired and drained.
 Whole grains, such as wholemeal bread and pasta, brown rice, pulses and muesli (sugar-free!), are ideal.
-If you’re out and about a lot, take a couple of RAWBITE bars – also available as minis – to tide you over energy slumps.
+If you’re out and about a lot, take a couple of RAWBITE bars with you.

 Fresh air and exercise